 - Shared ownership: some sheltered and extra care housing developers will have a shared ownership option where tenants can part buy and part rent.
 Typically, you can purchase between 25% and 75% of the scheme and you’ll pay rent based on the share of the property that you do not own.

 I heard about extra care homes that had sheltered accommodation, communal areas and well-trained carers.

-Research by The ExtraCare Charitable Trust shows that extra care housing can help people to manage long-term conditions and be discharged from hospital more quickly.
-It can also help people to recover from hospital stays successfully and quickly, according to further research by The Chartered Institute of Housing (CIH) and Skills for Care.
+Research by the ExtraCare Charitable Trust shows that extra care housing can help people to manage long-term conditions and be discharged from hospital more quickly.
+It can also help people to recover from hospital stays successfully and quickly, and for some people it will prevent or delay the need to move into a care home.

-Unlike sheltered housing, extra care housing is regulated by the Care Quality Commission, which carries out inspection reports and ratings, available on their website.
+Unlike regular sheltered housing, extra care housing is regulated by the Care Quality Commission (CQC).
+You can search for inspection reports and ratings for an extra care provider on the CQC website.

 Extra care housing for residents with dementia

 Some extra care housing schemes have been built with special consideration given to residents with dementia.
 They may contain features such as:

 - the use of familiar objects and furniture to aid orientation